How to Create a Copyright Page for your Book in 1 Hour: Structure & Templates.

 Why have a Copyright Page?

 Having a copyright page ensures that no one can recreate or reproduce any part of the book under their name.
 Anyone who attempts to plagiarize the content of the book has to face legal charges.
 In addition, the page clearly identifies you as the author of the book.
-Self-publishers need to include the page since nobody wants to risk the book they have worked so passionately to create.
+Self-publishers need to include the copyright pages since nobody wants to risk the book they have worked so passionately to create.

 A copyright page is probably the first part that a bookseller, distributor, or librarian looks at, making it an essential aspect of book marketing.

 When you create an eBook or format a print book, make sure you pay attention to getting the copyright page correct.
 Normally, the more information is given on a copyright page, the more protection the writer and the book have.
-It might be a daunting task to create a copyright for your eBook, but it doesn’t have to be.
+It might be a daunting task to create a copyright page for your eBook, but it doesn’t have to be.
 Here, we will help you understand the components that go into creating a copyright page.

 The structure of a copyright page constitutes of: